jokerinya/jokerinya-cw-aws-devops-workshop/README.md

 - Students of Clarusway can clone/download this repo to get the latest materials related to their trainings.

 - After cloning or downloading this repo, students are recommended to create their own local relevant repos and work on them.

-- Once the student are done with their portfolio work, they will push the solutions to their own public GitHub repos to showcase their training.